frit007/jspin_setup/README.md

 You have the option to run the application.
 Either run jSpin through windows or run it through WSL.
 Each option comes with its own drawbacks.

 # (Recommended) Windows jSpin
 Copy spin_mix_setup.sh to a folder that does not have any spaces in its name.
+It must also be a windows path, since the bat scripts make that assumption.
 And run
 ```
 wsl ./spin_mix_setup.sh
 ```